idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/pinsfv.md

 The non linear variables are specified among the `INSFV` and `PINSFV` sets of variables as their evaluation and the computation of their gradients on faces is specific to the treatment of the Navier Stokes equations.

-!listing modules/navier_stokes/test/tests/finite_volume/pins/channel-flow/2d-rc.i block=FVKernels/Variables
+!listing modules/navier_stokes/test/tests/finite_volume/pins/channel-flow/2d-rc.i block=Variables

 The porous media Navier Stokes equation are implemented by using `FVKernels` which correspond to each term of the equations.
 In the following example, the first kernel is the mass advection kernel.
 This kernel corresponds to the conservation of mass.
-It acts on the pressure non-linear variable which appears in the mass equation through the Rhie Chow interpolation of the mass fluxes on the element faces.
+It acts on the pressure non-linear variable which appears in the mass equation through the Rhie Chow interpolation of the mass fluxes on the element faces, and through its action on the velocity in the momentum equation.

 !listing modules/navier_stokes/test/tests/finite_volume/pins/channel-flow/2d-rc.i block=FVKernels/mass